cdopt/cdopt.github.io/docs/_sources/md_files/about.md

 # About CDOpt

+## Developers

+The Python version of CDOptis developed by Nachuan Xiao, Xiaoyin Hu, Xin Liu and Kim-Chuan Toh.
+The package is stable and can be used right away.
+Being research software, it is also perpetually work in progress.
+We welcome contributions, bug reports and feedback.

+## Cite CDOpt

 If you publish work that uses or refers to CDOpt, please cite the following two papers, which respectively propose the constraint dissolving approaches and describes the CDOpt package:

 1. Xiao N, Liu X, Toh K C. Constraint Dissolving Approaches for Riemannian Optimization[J]. arXiv preprint arXiv:2203.10319, 2022.